 It’s simply a combination of a natural good bacteria you likely already eat every day with a natural enzyme your liver already makes.
 It’s adapted to pass straight through your body, without seeding your gut or changing your microbiome.

 And of course, it’s been heavily tested.
 The safety of ZBiotics™ has been confirmed through years of laboratory testing and review by America’s top food toxicologists.
-Furthermore, its safety and marketability are fully FDA-compliant, and all testing data is being made publicly available in the peer-reviewed Journal of Toxicology.
+Furthermore, its safety and marketability are fully FDA-compliant, and all testing data is publicly available in the peer-reviewed Journal of Toxicology.
 If that’s not enough, know that ZBiotics™ has now been tried by thousands of people, including each team member of ZBiotics™ (some over 100 times), without issue.

 1) Drink ZBiotics™.
 2) Enjoy your night.
 3) Get some sleep.